Whatsapp: +39 3770914555

 Literally “Without blame and without praise”, this phrase is used today to describe something average or unremarkable: not bad, but not great either.

-But for Dante, in Canto III of the Inferno, it was a serious judgment.
-He used it to describe the ignavi – those who lived their lives without taking a stand, without passion, without choosing good or evil.
-They were despised and excluded even from Hell’s main circles.
+But for Dante, in Canto III of the Inferno, it was a strong judgment.
+He used it to describe the ignavi – those who lived without taking a stand, without passion, without choosing good or evil.

 Italian expressions by Dante: “Non mi tange”